Search in Project

 - The last item on the quick select panel is “List results in view”.
 Pick it to see results in a regular editor view.
 (Tip: if you enter three ticks (“”) in the search box - it's going to be to be the first item.)

-If you select text and then run Search In Project, it will pre-fill the search string with the selection text; for example, to search for a word project-wide, do
+If you select text and run Search In Project, the program will pre-fill the search string with the selection text.
+For an example, to search for a word project-wide, press the following buttons:

-If you run Search In Project again, it will remember the last search string, so the next search is just an
+If you run Search In Project again, the program will remember the last search string, so the next search will be an ↩ away.

-Important note for Windows users: the current release has known issues with running executables, I'd appreciate any bug reports from the field.
+Important note for Windows users: the current release has known issues with running executables, and I would appreciate any bug reports from the field.

 Package Control: install package Search in Project (this is the recommended method)